qmk/qmk_firmware/keyboards/wilba_tech/wt60_a/matrix_diagram.md

-# Matrix DIagram for wilba Tech WT60-A
+# Matrix Diagram for Wilba Tech WT60-A

 ```
                                                     ┌───────┐